Development of this quiz is in progress.

 C | Project team with sponsor of customer are reviewing completeness of project deliverables. |

-D | Project team with sponsor of customer are reviewing completeness of project deliverables and obtaining formal acceptance. |
+D | Project team with sponsor of customer are reviewing completeness of project deliverables. |

 Project team with sponsor of customer are reviewing completeness of project deliverables and obtaining formal ensuring their satisfactory was reached.